jlagrangefr/odbs/README.md

 The run.py can be executed with muliple flag, full list bellow (Comming in v0.2)

---no-index						Task is started with no indexation mode --register-drive "drive label"	Specify drive label to register, must be used in combination with --task flag --start-task	"task name"		Specify task to start
+--drive	"label"					Specify drive to use with selected task --no-index						Task is started with no indexation mode --register-drive "drive label"	Specify drive label to register, must be used in combination with --task flag --start-task "task name"		Specify task to start
 --task "task name"				Specify task to start.
 Will search for a registered connected drive, if none is available will do nothing

 ## Know bug or issues